Is becoming a mammalogist right for me?

 - Gain Experience: Gain practical experience through internships, volunteer opportunities, or research assistant positions in mammalogy or related fields.
 This hands-on experience will help you build important skills and make connections in the field.

-- Specialize: Mammalogy is a diverse field with many sub-disciplines, such as conservation biology, ecology, genetics, and taxonomy.
+- Specialize: Mammalogy is a diverse field with many sub-disciplines, such as conservation biology, ecology, genetics, behavior, and taxonomy.
 Consider specializing in a specific area that aligns with your interests and career goals.

 - Network: Build a professional network by attending conferences, joining professional organizations like the American Society of Mammalogists, and connecting with professionals in the field.
 Networking can lead to job opportunities, collaborations, and mentorship.

 - Gain Field Experience: Mammalogists often spend time conducting fieldwork to study mammals in their natural habitats.
-Seek out opportunities to participate in field research projects or expeditions to gain valuable experience working with different species and ecosystems.
+Seek opportunities to participate in field research projects or expeditions to gain experience working with different species and ecosystems.

 Organizations and Associations